jyh1/mmaclone/README.md

 6. Neagtive level specification
 7. Curried function e.g. `f[a][b]` (currently it will throw an error if one is trying to attach value to the curried form through `Set` or `SetDelayed`)
-8. Use iPython as frontend.
+8. Use iPython as frontend
 9. ~~Replace String with Text~~(Implemented)